zagic/STM32_BOOTLOADER_DEMO/README.md

 >The GND of master device and STM32 slave device is suggested to be directly connected.
 The IAP may fail even if they both connect to the same PC via USB.

+>Right now, the code only erase the first a few sectors of the STM32 flash.
+Customize how much size of the flash need to be erased in stm32_bootloader.c/pRESULT checkAndEraseSTM(void)

 # Bootloader protocol
 In our test,